 ► Transferring your military training into college credit

 When you inquire or apply, our admissions coaches will guide you through your admissions checklist.
 They’ll let you know which documents you’ll need to submit to complete your application and can connect you with an Academic Advisor to see how your previously earned credits will transfer to Granite State.
-They can also help you secure service and support such as tutoring, counseling, career counseling, and other accommodations.

 Ask Admissions Coaches about...